discordjs/guide/guide/sequelize/README.md

 return message.reply(`Could not find tag: ${tagName}`);
 ```

-This section is very similar to the previous command, except you will be showing the tag metadata. `tag` contains our tag object.
+This section is very similar to the previous command, except you will be showing the tag metadata. `tag` contains your tag object.
 Notice two things: firstly, it is possible to access the object's properties without the `.get()` function.
 This is because the object is an instance of a Tag, which you can treat as an object and not just a row of data.
 Second, you can access a property that was not defined explicitly, `createdAt`.
 This is because Sequelize automatically adds that column to all tables.
 Passing another object into the model with `{ createdAt: false }` can disable this feature, but in this case, it was useful to have.

 ### [lambda] Listing all tags